Aldori15/azerothcore-eluna-accountwide/README.md

 # ![logo](https://raw.githubusercontent.com/azerothcore/azerothcore.github.io/master/images/logo-github.png) AzerothCore

-# Accountwide Systems Using Eluna
+# Accountwide Systems Using ALE
 Here is my implementation approach to all things Accountwide.
-Eluna needs to be set up on your server for these scripts to work and each system has a module-like configuration where you can choose to enable/disable independently.
+ALE needs to be set up on your server for these scripts to work and each system has a module-like configuration where you can choose to enable/disable independently.

 It is HIGHLY recommended to install these on a fresh server.